Thomas Guides are a reliable resource

 Fun and Educational Places to Go with Kids and Adults in So.
 California

 Yup, the title is a long one, but this is a great book!
 It's divided into counties, has a key code for how much things will cost, and even a time code to let you know how much time to allow to see the particular destination or attraction.
 You can look up things by subject (such as "Science"), by city (such as "Santa Clarita"), or even by price (such as "Free")!
-If you know you'll be home in June, you can even look up events that may be of interest to you--such as the
+If you know you'll be home in June, you can even look up events that may be of interest to you.

 If the secret Nazi camp in Los Angeles or the sighting of Big Foot at Devil's Punchbowl intrigues you, pick up this hard backed coffee table book.
 It's divided into categories: Local Legends, Ancient Mysteries & Unnatural Wonders, Fabled People & Places, Unexplained Phenomena, Bizarre Beasts, Local Heroes & Villains, and more.
 Really cool!

 Most Southern Californians keep this tucked in their car, as it is the most detailed guide to Southern California.
 Each county is purchased individually, or combined with another nearby county: such as Los Angeles and Orange County.
 In fact, these are so popular in this area that if you are reading about a destination and see a code that reads something like "586 A2," that's a Thomas Guide page number and coordinate...not a secret language.
+According to Wikipedia, with changes in the company, the maps are no longer updated annually-even though the covers may change.